maciejdluzen/tennisleague/README.md

 Tennis league website for amateur players in Wroclaw area.

 The Web App has been deployed to Heroku cloud and is available for viewing and testing under the following url: https://wroclawskaligatenisowa.herokuapp.com

+Unfortunately, the app is not the fastest due to having a basic, free heroku plan and it takes a while to load the page properly.
+Please get a brew and bear with it ;)

-Please familiarize yourself with the app functionalities and proposed testing plan prior to entering the website.
+Please familiarize yourself with the app functionalities and proposed testing plan.

 ## Introduction